wallysonlima/wallysonlima/README.md

 <h3 align="center">
   <p align="left">
-    I am a developer with a degree in computer science from Unesp.
+    I am a Software Engineer with a degree in computer science from Unesp and a MBA from USP.
-    I am a developer focused on mobile technologies, the main technologies in which I develop are Java and Kotlin.
+    I am focused on backend technologies, the main technologies in which I develop are Java and Kotlin.
+I also have knowlodge in Angular, HTML, CSS e Bootstrap.
     My main hobbies are reading, jogging, meditating and in my spare time I love to share a cup of coffee and chat 💬 with friends 😄 .
   </p>
 </h3>

-<h3 align="left"> 🌱 I’m currently learning full stack technologies such as Angular, React and deepening my knowlodge in Kotlin, Java, Spring and MongoDB.</h3>
+<h3 align="left"> 🌱 I’m currently learning full stack technologies such as Angular and deepening my knowlodge in Kotlin, Java, Spring, DevOps and Cloud AWS.</h3>

 <h3 align="left">Languages and Tools:</h3>